sandeep077/website/README.md

 This is the Repository for the Website of the Pretendo Network.

-Contributions should go in the [dev branch](https://github.com/PretendoNetwork/website/tree/dev).
+Contributions should go in the [Dev Branch](https://github.com/PretendoNetwork/website/tree/dev).

 Visit the [live version](https://pretendo.network)